Society of Saint Pius X: SSPX today

+As of March 2021, the society had 3 bishops and 676 priests residing in 36 countries, 760 Mass centers, 159 priories, 135 religious brothers, 82 sister oblates, 190 seminarians in five seminaries, 63 pre-seminarians in three pre-seminaries.

+In 2025, the Congregation of the Sisters of the Society Saint Pius X numbered 245 professed sisters in 30 communities throughout 10 countries: France, Belgium, Switzerland, Germany, Italy, the United States, Argentina, Gabon, the Dominican Republic, and Australia.

 The society is divided into two classes of territorial units called districts and autonomous houses, each headed by a superior.
 An autonomous house may become a district after three priories have been established within its jurisdiction.
 The most recent organizational addition of the society is the Autonomous House of Central America and the Caribbean, formed from territory taken from the District of Mexico, erected on 1 October 2017.
 Over 120 (>20%) of the society's priests are stationed in the District of France.

-The society expanded its mission in Asia and Poland, where the society managed to triple the number of chapels from 2019 to 2021.
+The society managed to triple the number of its chapels in Poland from 2019 to 2021.